Interested in doing psyc research? Join a lab!

 My research focuses on stimulus control, choice behavior, conditioned reinforcement, and persistence.
 My primary goal for this research line is to understand the fundamental learning processes.
 [LEARNING LAB]

 Working with both older adults and college-aged adults, Dr. Simone and I study environmental factors that affect remembering.
 The ultimate goal is to identify strategies for successful remembering.
 [MEMORY & AGING LAB]

 Video series on How to Get the Most Out of Studying on YouTube by Dr. Stephen L. Chu of Samford University is well worth your time.

 I regularly teach Introduction to Psychology (PSYC 1), Statistics (PSYC 40), & Learning (PSYC 130).
 I also teach a number of other courses, although somewhat less frequently, including Ways of Knowing (PSYC 50), Ethics in Psychology (PSYC 114), Autism (PSYC 164), & Advanced Topics in Learning (PSYC 132).

 I use empirically-demonstrated teaching methods and regularly evaluate the effect of those methods in my own classes.

 I typically advise about 40 psychology majors.
-I encourage you to contact me with questions about the major and the discipline of psychological science or the experimental analysis of behavior.
+I encourage you to contact me with questions about the major and the discipline of psychological science or behavior analysis.